 In the event of any emergency, the District may negotiate and award a contract for the construction of work to prevent damage or repair damaged works without advertising for bids and expend any sum reasonably required in the emergency.
 If notice for bids to let contracts will not be given, the District shall comply with Chapter 2.5 (commencing with Section 22050).

 6.4 Logistics Facilities

-See Annex A for locations of pre-planned delivery points, locations of District supplies, and District supply staging areas and points.
+See Annex A for locations of pre-planned delivery points, District supply staging areas and command post locations.

 6.5 Finance and Administration